asamuzaK/withExEditorHost/README.md

 *1: Shares host with Firefox.
 *2: Shares host with Chrome.

-If your browser is not listed, file an [issue](https://github.com/asamuzaK/withExEditorHost/issues "Issues · asamuzaK/withExEditorHost") for browser support.
+If your browser is not listed, file an [issue](https://github.com/asamuzaK/withExEditorHost/issues "Issues · asamuzaK/withExEditorHost") for support.

 ## Download the host